Tips and tricks on using the connector

 WHERE [mvli].deleted = 0;

-Using the following select statement will show valuelistitems by their owner Valuelistitems
+Use the following SELECT statement to show value list items by their owner value list items.

 This view is useful when analysing the use of valuelistitems where the items are owned by another.
 For instance each Financial Year has their own financial periods; or Each County/State has their own cities.